mt-inside/versions/README.md

 TODO
 * Read list of projects from a config file
+* supply a username and API token to auth to github, then won't get rate-limited.

 Warning: don't run too often of you'll get rate-limited by github.